-The overarching goal in preparing your roof for the autumn season ahead should be repairing vulnerabilities and sidestepping the potential for leaks to snowball into a larger predicament.
+The overarching goal of preparing your roof for the autumn season ahead should be repairing vulnerabilities and sidestepping the potential for leaks to snowball into a larger predicament.

 Clean the Gutters and Make a Roof Assessment

-More debris and accumulated rainwater also means that you’re putting more stress on your roof and siding than need be.
+More debris and accumulated rainwater also mean that you’re putting more stress on your roof and siding than need be.

 That added stress can over time result in gutters becoming unmoored from the anchor points and ultimately failing completely.